After all the research online and through some of your friends, you bought a monitor which was advertised to run at a refresh rate of 144hz.

 But when you started using it you experienced it’s working at a refresh rate of 60hz or you don’t know how to Setup Monitor To 144hz?

-Very next minute your mind is full with the questions of “Have I made the correct choice for my new monitor” or say “Am I robbed of due to some fake advertisements? “.
+Very next minute your mind is full of the questions of “Have I made the correct choice for my new monitor” or say “Am I robbed due to some fake advertisements? “.

 Absolutely not, you have most probably made a perfect choice, it is just that you have not enabled your monitor’s setting to run it at the advertised refresh rate.

 New monitors by default come with a lower refresh rate enabled.

 Before we take you through the steps of how to enable my monitor to 144hz refresh rate, let us give you a brief about the refresh rates.

 What Is Refresh Rates?

 Refresh rate just means a number of frames per second.

 Higher the refresh rate smoother the experience.
 For example, a 120Hz refresh rate means that the monitor will display 120 frames per second on your screen.

 You can follow these step-by-step guides to check the monitor’s refresh rates.